RagePly/PORM/README.md

 # PORM
- Purchase Optimizer and Recipy Manager, an application design to relieve the ache of planning what food I'll eat the next week..
+ Purchase Optimizer and Recipy Manager, an application designed to relieve the ache of planning what food I'll eat the next week..